Buzzaw91/express-mongoose-socket.io/README.md

 lib/routeCreator.js reads every folder in API, loops in them then for each file dynamically generates endpoints

-Lets say folder name is todos and file name is add and method is post results in a post endpoint at APP_URL/todos/add
+Lets say folder name is todos and file name is add and method is post.
+It results in a post endpoint at APP_URL/todos/add

 Endpoint file example (todos/add.js):